SandraBalode/CS50_Final_Project/README.txt

 8. Choose a gym (set pof available equipment) that filters the excercises.
 9. User registration and Profiles
 10. Workout program (how to improve over the weeks/ upscale the workout intensity and how hard the excercises should be)

+1. Set realistic goals of how this should look.
+2. Write a normal README file.